google/playhvz/README.md

 ### Running Web Server

-To startup the server, run:

 `cd web`

 `npm install`

 `./node_modules/firebase-tools/bin/firebase login [your username]`

-`./node_modules/firebase-tools/bin/firebase use --add trogdors-29fa4` (make sure you have the access to this project)
+`./node_modules/firebase-tools/bin/firebase use --add` and select the firebase project you want to use. trogdors-29fa4 is our prod project.

 `npm start`